 Can you explain to me as if I were an alien why children need to grow up in houses rather than apartments or condos?
 This is one of those things that seems obvious to everyone else that I seem to miss. [more inside]

+I recently signed a lease on a new apartment that I'm supposed to move into on January 16.
+Now, I'm having serious second thoughts and trying to figure out if I should talk to the owner about getting out of the lease.
+I paid a deposit, but don't mind forfeiting that.
 I've been looking for a new place for the last four months, ever since new neighbors moved in upstairs.
 I have insomnia, though my sleep had been ok earlier in the year; it got much worse, though, because the new neighbors are frequently up late talking loudly.
 Even smaller sounds, like their footsteps on the hardwood floor above me, started to bother me.
 It's been a huge problem because I haven't slept well essentially since they moved in, and though I tried to talk with them, I definitely want to move. [more inside]

 Hello, folks.
 My overthinking tendencies are working overtime as I try to navigate the next few months of my life (job/apartment change, travel?) amidst the fallout of the last few months of my life (end of long term relationship).
 I can't tell if I'm biting off more than I can chew or if I'm just standing in my own way. [more inside]

 I'm looking to rent a room in Brooklyn/Queens ASAP but I know very little about the city.
 I have a place to stay for a few weeks when I move down there on the 17th of this month but after that I'm pretty much on my own.
 How can I educate myself in the meantime so I know what to look for when I'm reading craisglist ads?
 Also, suggestions for good apartments based on what I'm looking for? [more inside]

 A family member is moving to Augusta, Georgia before the end of the year, and we're looking for some advice on apartments and job opportunities. [more inside]